jeremiah-c-leary/hdl-component-manager/docs/source/usage.rst

       -h, --help  show this help message and exit

-#update
-#------
-#
+.. update
+.. ------
+..
-#The update subcommand is used when you want to pull in a newer version of the current component.
+..
+The update subcommand is used when you want to pull in a newer version of the current component.
-#The arguments for the subcommand can be listed using the *-h* option:
+..
+The arguments for the subcommand can be listed using the *-h* option:
-#
+..
-#.. code-block:: bash
+.. .. code-block:: bash
-#
+..
-#    $ hcm update -h
+..     $ hcm update -h
-#    usage: hcm update [-h] component version
+..     usage: hcm update [-h] component version
-#
+..
-#    positional arguments:
+..     positional arguments:
-#      component   Component name to update
+..       component   Component name to update
-#      version     Major.Minor.Patch version of component to update to
+..       version     Major.Minor.Patch version of component to update to
-#
+..
-#    optional arguments:
+..     optional arguments:
-#      -h, --help  show this help message and exit
+..       -h, --help  show this help message and exit
+..

 Environment Variables
 ---------------------